How Donor-Advised Funds Can Supercharge Year-End Fundraising

 The goal isn’t so much prestige as it is purpose.
 Offering timeless impact will appeal to their deepest motivations.

-How to Retain DAF Donors
+How Nonprofits Can Retain DAF Donors

 • Thank the right person!
 Even if the check comes from Fidelity or Schwab, thank the donor who recommended the gift.